 The vehicle dynamics subsystem develop full dynamic models and performs simulations of our vehicle in the ADAMS Car software, giving us crucial data and analysis to guide our design and to validate in our testing.

-The manufacturing subsystems is chiefly responsible for the annual fabrication of our custom components (95% of the vehicle).
+The manufacturing subsystem is chiefly responsible for the annual fabrication of our custom components (95% of the vehicle).
 The manufacturing subsystem implements many processes to deliver quality parts on a tight schedule, including welding, composites work, manual milling and turning, CNC milling and turning, and wire EDM.

 The business subsystem manages the team’s budget and resources.
 In addition, the business subsystem is responsible for new member recruitment and interfaces with company sponsors/partners.